-Where to get authentication credentials for the C-panel?
+Getting authentication credentials for the C-panel

-Definition of domain host
+Definition of a domain host

-Domain host — is a company that registers and manages domain names.
+A domain host — is a company that registers and manages domain names.

-Domain registrars use DNS records to correlate domain names with email addresses, websites and other web resources.
+Domain registrars use DNS records to correlate domain names with email addresses, websites, and other web resources.

-GoDaddy™, enom®, DreamHost® and 1&1℠ are among popular domain registrars.
+GoDaddy™, enom®, DreamHost®, and 1&1℠ are among popular domain registrars.